GoogleContainerTools/jib-extensions/README.md

        }
      }
    ```
-- For extensions that define a complex configuration, use `pluginExtension.configuration` (not `jib.configuration`).
+- For extensions that define a complex configuration, use `pluginExtension.configuration`.
 For example,
    ```gradle
        pluginExtension {
          implementation = 'com.google.cloud.tools.jib.gradle.extension.layerfilter.JibLayerFilterExtension'